kirill-dan/csv_migration/README.md

 # csv_migration
 The gem for flexible parsing CSV files for migration data to DB.
-For example, you can have an old project with a very difficult structure of data.
+For example, you can have an old project with a very complex data structure.
-Or you can't make export data to another format.
-You can create easily a CSV file with all the needed data for migration to a new system.
+Or you can't make export data to another format (XML, JSON).
+You can create a CSV file easily with all the data needed for migration to a new system.
 And create settings for parser for save data to a new DB.

 ## Installation